ghoshRitesh12/aniwatch-api/README.md

 ## <span id="configuration">⚙️ Configuration</span>

 ### Custom HTTP Headers

 Currently this API supports parsing of only one custom header, and more may be implemented in the future to accommodate varying needs.

 - `X-ANIWATCH-CACHE-EXPIRY`: this custom header is used to specify the cache expiration duration in **seconds** (defaults to 60 if the header is missing).
 The `ANIWATCH_API_REDIS_CONN_URL` env is required for this custom header to function as intended; otherwise, there's no point in setting this custom header.

 ### Environment Variables

-More info can be found in the [`.env.example`](https://github.com/ghoshRitesh12/aniwatch-api/blob/main/.env.example) file, where envs' having a value that is contained within `<` `>` angled brackets are just examples and should be replaced with relevant ones.
+More info can be found in the [`.env.example`](https://github.com/ghoshRitesh12/aniwatch-api/blob/main/.env.example) file, where envs' having a value that is contained within `<` `>` angled brackets, commented out or not, are just examples and should be replaced with relevant ones.

 - `ANIWATCH_API_PORT`: port number of the aniwatch API.
 - `ANIWATCH_API_WINDOW_MS`: duration to track requests for rate limiting (in milliseconds).